Amex Platinum Cards

 Amex has temporarily added 4x bonus rewards offers to the Business Platinum Card.
 This raises the reward rate to 5x (5.5x on individual purchases of over $5,000) on Office Supplies, Advertising, Gas, Shipping, and Wireless Services.
 There is a cap of $20,000 of spend in each category.
 These bonus rewards need to be activate through the Amex Offer system and will last till the end of June.

 - The Platinum Card earns the most valuable rewards on your airfare spending.
 You'll earn 5x Membership Rewards points, valued at 7.5 cents per dollar.
-The Citi Prestige card also offers 5x points, but Citi ThankYou points are generally a little less valuable than Membership Rewards points and the Citibank card doesn't provide any travel insurance.
-Several Chase cards only earn 3x Ultimate Rewards points but provide better travel insurance than the Platinum Card.
+The discontinued Citi Prestige card also offered 5x points, but Citi ThankYou points are generally a little less valuable than Membership Rewards points and the Citibank card doesn't provide any travel insurance.
+Several Chase cards only earn 3x Ultimate Rewards points but provide somewhat better travel insurance than the Platinum Card.
 Best Credit Cards for Travel Spending.

 - It often isn't worthwhile to use the Platinum Card for hotel purchases.
 This is a great reward rate.
 However, you can usually find less expensive room rates on other websites, and if you book through Amex Travel, you won't be entitled to hotel loyalty program rewards and won't always get your elite status benefits.
 You'll also only earn these rates on prepaid reservations, but this doesn't necessarily mean that they are non-refundable.
 As a result you are often better off booking directly at the hotel, through Hotels.com, or through some other website, and using a credit card that earns a somewhat lower reward rate.
 Best Credit Cards for Travel Spending.